 Brain injuries, also referred to as TBI (traumatic brain injury), can have lifelong consequences for victims.
 But who is eligible to file a lawsuit and seek compensation for such a life-altering injury?
-Our law firm has handled countless brain injury cases and can help point you in the right direction.
+Our law firm has handled countless cases with brain injuries and can help point you in the right direction.

-Who Can Sue for a Traumatic Brain Injury?
+Who Can Sue for a Traumatic Brain Injuries?

-Any individual who suffered a brain injury as a result of someone else’s actions or negligence can initiate a personal injury civil suit to seek damages compensation — adults and minors.
-In addition, the spouse of someone who suffered a brain injury may also initiate a lawsuit for loss of consortium damages, in some cases.
+People who have suffered brain injuries as a result of someone else's actions or negligence can initiate a personal injury civil suit to seek damages compensation - adults and minors.
+In addition, the spouse of someone who suffered a brain injuries may also initiate a lawsuit for loss of consortium damages, in some cases.

 It is important to observe that brain injuries are sometimes difficult to diagnose, and may show "delayed" symptoms days, sometimes weeks after the accident.
 That is why it is important to receive medical attention immediately after the accident, even if you don't feel injured.
 That way, you will have documentation showing how your injury progressed and thus will be better equipped to prove that your injury and symptoms were linked to the accident and not a result of a separate event.